linglung/ytdl/README.md

 **NOTE**
 This is just a copy of original repository from here: https://github.com/rg3/youtube-dl with a litle modification as **the main purpose is for private usage only**.
 All credits go to the original and all contributors.

 A minor change here such as it supports for searching and downloading YouTube videos based on **FEATURES** filter (creative commons, 4K video and HD).
-This portion was contributed by Vordep.
-A big thank to him. https://github.com/vordep
+Credit goes to Vordep.

 **Example**
 additional usage For **YouTube FEATURES** (creative commons, 4K video, HD):